bleakwood/hangman-game/README.md

 This test is based on the famous [Hangman Game](http://en.wikipedia.org/wiki/Hangman_(game)).
 Your task is to write a program to play Hangman, guessing words from a list of English Words.

+### Requirements

+* You can use ANY programming language to solve this problem, and ANY libraries relevant for this task.
+Use libraries to save dev time and improve your score.

 ### Our Expectations

 Through this programming test, you should be able to demonstrate: